Money Management, Personal Finance

 The CPP is a mandatory contribution program for Canadians aged 18 and above that are earning more than $3,500 annually.
 Both employers and employees play a part in the CPP, as a certain amount from each pay cheque of an employee is allocated to CPP, with the employer matching the amounts.
 Self-employed individuals, however, cover both the employer and employee portions themselves.

 When it comes to the benefits received from CPP during retirement, several important factors come into play.
 The most important factor is your contribution history.
 The more consistently and generously that you contribute to CPP over your working career, the higher the eventual pension will be in your retirement.
 The current maximum retirement benefit is adjusted periodically, taking into account factors such as inflation and changes in the average wage.
-For reference, it’s currently $1,306.57 a month for those that receive CPP at 65 and receive the maximum amount.
+For reference, it’s currently $1,364.60 a month for those that receive CPP at 65 and receive the maximum amount.
+The current average monthly amount paid for a new retirement pension (at age 65) in January 2024 was $831.92.
+Your individual situation will determine how much you’ll receive up to that year’s maximum.

 How are CPP Funds Invested?